Skip to Main Content

 Hire a Connecticut Family Violence Attorney Today

-If you or a loved one are facing a family violence arrest, it will place you in the crosshairs of the criminal justice system, but it can also affect your job, your family, and reputation in the community.
-You or your loved one are probably scared of what lies ahead.
+If you or a loved one is facing a family violence arrest, it will place you in the crosshairs of the criminal justice system, but it can also affect your job, your family, and your reputation in the community.
+You or your loved one is probably scared of what lies ahead.
 You will want to hire the right team of Connecticut defense attorneys to thoroughly evaluate, investigate, and guide your case towards the best possible outcome.
 That’s where Black’s Law Group comes in.
-Call Black’s now to schedule your free consultation.
+Call Black’s now at 203-504-9517 to schedule your free consultation.